 Wallingford: J. Grant was with the saints for a week of ministry on Marriage and the Family during November.

 Please pray for this country.
 So far, over 4,000 people have died in 2008 as a result of drug cartel violence.
 Apparently this number is higher than those killed during the same period of time in war-torn countries like Afghanistan.

-Chihuahua: D. Harvey and G. Torrens are preaching nightly in a new area in the north of this very large city.
+Chihuahua: G. Torrens and another brother are preaching nightly in a new area in the north of this very large city.

 Ciudad Obregon: S. Kember has appreciated very much the lengthy time that D. Beckett (New Brunswick) and T. Turkington (Venezuela) have spent with him in this new work.
 Three women have professed faith in Christ.
 A building has been rented for the ongoing meetings.

 El Cora: Helped by several local brethren, J. Wahls has had several weeks of pioneer gospel meetings in this town nestled in very rugged terrain on Mexico’s west coast.

 Hermosillo: S. Sluiter, and J. Dennison had four weeks of well-attended and fruitful gospel meetings in the new hall.
 About 160 people witnessed the baptism of five believers.
 Dr. A. J. Higgins was a real help to the work here with a series on “Relationships.”

 Ixtapa:Two weeks of meetings were held here in October with good attendance.
 One young couple professed faith in Christ.
 The assembly was saddened to lose the eldest believer in the work in Mexico.
 Mr. Lorenzo was 108 years old when the Lord called him home.
 He trusted Christ 10 years ago and for several years hardly missed an assembly meeting.